-Cytoxan, also known by its drug name, Cyclophosphamide, is a prescription medication approved by the Food and Drug Administration (FDA) for treating cancers including acute lymphocytic leukemia (ALL), acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL), and chronic myelocytic leukemia (CML).
+Cytoxan is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating cancers including acute lymphocytic leukemia (ALL), acute myeloid leukemia (AML), chronic lymphocytic leukemia (CLL), and chronic myelocytic leukemia (CML).
 Cytoxan is often combined with other drugs such as Oncovin, Rituxan, and corticosteroids in chemotherapy regimens.
+Cytoxan is also known by its drug name, cyclophosphamide.

 Cytoxan is an anticancer drug used in chemotherapy.
 Cytoxan is a member of a class of drugs called alkylating agents.
 Cytoxan is believed to work by preventing the production of DNA in cells, thereby blocking cell division.